Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 H – APPLECROSS PASS AND BEALACH NA BA VIEWPOINT – Ok this is definitely the highlight of this beautiful day!
 On A896 road you will see a sign ‘Applecross’ to the right, here the magic begins!
 Just follow the road uphill until you reach Bealach Na Ba Viewpoint.
 Note that the road itself along the mountains is the deal here and not the viewpoint at the summit, which is just nice.
 Once you reach the viewpoint you return the same majestic way back to the A896 road.
 Look for deer along the way, as we saw lots of them here!

-Applecross Pass - Scotland Road Trip Itinerary
+Applecross Pass part of a Scotland Road Trip Itinerary

 Applecross Pass © The Luxury Travelers

-At the beginning of Applecross Pass, available on Etsy - Scotland Road Trip Itinerary
+At the beginning of Applecross Pass, Scotland, available on Etsy - The Luxury Travelers

-Applecross Pass - Scotland Road Trip Itinerary
+Applecross Pass on a Scotland Road Trip Itinerary

 Applecross Pass © The Luxury Travelers